-Fear is washed away when the fire hose of the Spirit replaces it with faith.
-Faith and the peace that passes all understanding join together in an unbreakable bond.
+Fear washed away when the fire hose of the Spirit replaces it with faith.
+Faith and the peace that passes all understanding enjoy an unbreakable bond.
 The proof of your faith is the degree of peace in your heart.
 (Hebrews 11:1)

 “That day” has arrived

 “And in that day…” The day has arrived.
-From social justice to salvation, people line up on one side of the line separating God from Not God.
+From social justice to salvation, everyone queues up on one side of the line separating God from Not God.
 Both sides accuse the other of error, intolerance, delusion, and often evil itself.
 How can you know which side to join?